BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/class_gpa.md

 }
 ```

 For now we can assume the properties of that object are `midterm`, `project`, and `final`.
-Use the `object` to get the average of those three values and `return` it.
+Use the `object` to get the average of those three values and `console.log` it.

-Test out the function by running `node gpa.js` in the console.
+Test out the function by calling it, passing in your `grades` object as the argument, and running `node gpa.js` in the console.

+The average grade should come out to 3.5

 ## Weight the Grades